fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

   )
 ```

-It takes about the same amount of time as scanning the CSV files (0.02
+It takes about the same amount of time as scanning the CSV files.
+It
-seconds).
+seems instantaneous taking only 0.02 seconds.
+Again, this is fast
+because the data is not loaded in memory.
+So what's the performance of
+a query on this dataset split into multiple parquet files?

-Counting the number of occurences for each of the 10 unique values in
-a column takes just 1 second.
-One second to summarize 140 million
+Counting the unique values in a column takes just 1 second.
+One second
-rows.
-It is a little slower than performing this query when the entire
+to summarize 140 million rows.
+It is a little slower than performing
-dataset is loaded in memory but loading the files is much faster.
+this query when the entire dataset is loaded in memory but loading the
+files is much faster.
+And because the dataset is not loaded, you are
+limited by the amount of memory you have available.

 One of the advantages of the Arrow ecosystem is that the approach that
 works with R also works with Python.
 And because both language use the